sh0rething/sh0rething/index.md

 A recent statement from the Reserve Bank’s Monetary Policy Committee suggests figures within the central bank view the buoyant housing market as a useful side-effect of recent decision-making.
 A summary of the Reserve Bank committee’s latest meeting read: “Some members noted that economic activity in New Zealand has historically been closely correlated with changes in household wealth, and that a stronger housing market may indicate a stronger recovery in consumer spending and residential construction if sustained.”
 In other words, higher house prices may boost confidence, making Kiwis more comfortable to go out and spend.
 If the price of their home is going up, people may be more likely to stimulate the economy.

 ---

-For more details see [Basic writing and formatting syntax](https://docs.github.com/en/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax).

-### Jekyll Themes

-Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/sh0rething/sh0rething/settings/pages).
-The name of this theme is saved in the Jekyll `_config.yml` configuration file.

-### Support or Contact

-Having trouble with Pages?
-Check out our [documentation](https://docs.github.com/categories/github-pages-basics/) or [contact support](https://support.github.com/contact) and we’ll help you sort it out.